 - B2 level English proficiency.
-Students must either own an English language proficiency or have taken 12 credits of English language courses in they home University.
+Students must either own an English language proficiency or have taken at least 12 credits of English language courses in their home University.
 List of accepted certifications

 - The number of positions dedicated to international non-EU students is defined on a yearly basis.

 Intake for EU and Non-EU candidates graduated abroad

 - End: September 1, 2020

 - End: July 24, 2020